How Much Sleep Do I Need? A Complete Guide by Age

 Understanding Sleep Cycles

-Waking up in the middle of a deep sleep cycle is what makes you feel groggy and disoriented (called sleep inertia).
-Waking up at the end of a complete cycle feels much better.
-This is why sleeping 7.5 hours (5 cycles) can sometimes feel more refreshing than sleeping 8 hours if the extra 30 minutes catches you mid-cycle.
+Ever wake up after 8 hours feeling worse than when you went to bed?
+That's because your alarm caught you in the middle of a deep sleep cycle.
+The grogginess is called sleep inertia, and it's brutal.
+Waking up at the end of a cycle feels completely different.
+That's why 7.5 hours (5 complete cycles) can actually feel better than 8 hours if the extra 30 minutes lands you mid-cycle.
 The Sleep Calculator helps you time your bedtime and wake time to align with these natural cycles.

 Caffeine and Sleep